 - We are committed to lifelong learning both for students and ourselves.

 Reading Area Community College believes in the educational enrichment of each citizen and the economic and cultural development of the community we serve.
-Therefore, we are committed to providing diversified educational opportunities for citizens to develop their maximum potential and realize their self-worth and dignity.
+We are committed to the four, key "hallmarks" which we believe are at the core of a comprehensive community college: access, opportunity, excellence and hope.

 Serve as the "Community's College" by providing affordable and quality educational experiences that help students succeed in completing the first two years of college, preparing for a career in two years or less, or obtaining nationally recognized business and industry training.